 NOTE: a standard domestic health insurance plan such as Blue Cross Blue Shield or United Healthcare does not provide these benefits and is insufficient.

 All students whose programs do not include adequate insurance coverage are going to be required to enroll in UMBC’s travel insurance policy through RCM&D insurance.
-The rate for 2018 is $57.42 per month.
+Rates are less than $50 per month.
 Coverage details will be posted and provided to the students.

 Monitoring Safety Abroad